coder2343/B4UAgree/sprints/sprint_2/planning_report.md

 Assignment: What will each team member do this sprint?

-Liam - NLP library research, outline product structure for milestone 5.
+- Liam - NLP library research, outline product structure for milestone 5.
-Mai - NLP library research, outline development process for milestone 5.
+- Mai - NLP library research, outline development process for milestone 5.
-Amani - Manage Trello board and Github repo, outline product structure for milestone 5.
+- Amani - Manage Trello board and Github repo, outline product structure for milestone 5.
-Mia - Manage team meetings, outline product structure for milestone 5 + submit document.
+- Mia - Manage team meetings, outline development process for milestone 5 + submit document.
-Joe - Write and upload sprint documents, outline product design and coding practices for milestone 5.
+- Joe - Write and upload sprint documents, outline product design and coding practices for milestone 5.

 Issue Tracker: How can your instructor view the results of your sprint planning using your issue tracker?